ilyemm/ilyemm/README.md

 - ⚡ Fun fact: ...
 -->

-#### I'm a beginner Full-Stack Developer looking to eventually create beautiful websites and web applications for clients! 😊
+#### I'm a beginner Android Developer looking to eventually create awesome Android applications for clients! 😊

 - 😄 Pronouns: She/They
-- 🌱 I’m currently learning vanilla HTML/CSS/Javascript to build a good foundation before moving onto learning Bootstrap, Sass, React, etc.
+- 🌱 I’m currently learning Kotlin to build a good foundation before moving onto incorporating other tools into the process
-- 🔭 I’m currently working on Frontend Mentor's challenges with an aim to submit solutions for all free challenges they offer.
+- 🔭 I’m currently working on Google's course on Udacity called "Developing Android Apps with Kotlin".

-For now, I'm purely using this Github as a collection of solutions on Frontend Mentor but hope to eventually breanch out and create my own website and webapps to show off my skills in the future.
-Looking forward to reaching that level of expertise in full-stack one day! 😁
+For now, I'm purely using this Github as a collection of projects made from the courses.
+One day, I'll have some of my own personal projects here! 😁